marca 10

 (una) Divorces.
 As in the previous verse, the original word (apoluo) does not mean divorce in the modern sense.
 Jesus is talking about people who sent their spouses away without issuing a divorce certificate.
 Such people remained married and could not remarry.

 (si) Adultery.
-If a man sent his wife away without a divorce certificate and remarried, he was an adultery, and if a woman did the same, so was she.
+If a man sent his wife away without a divorce certificate and remarried, he was an adulterer, and if a woman did the same, so was she.

 Otras lecturas: "Why does Jesus hate divorce?"